 - At $42/month, there’s no limit to participants

-- Premium plant costs $199/month and includes analytics tools and a live embedding option.
+- Premium plant costs $199/month and includes robust analytics tools and a live embedding option.

-- Enterprise clients cost $799/month and have advanced options like password protection, advanced privacy controls, and more.
+- Enterprise clients cost $799/month and have advanced options like password protection, advanced features for privacy controls, and more.

 If you are after affordability, WebinarsOnAir is perfect for you.
-It even comes with all the features necessary to host an excellent webinar.
+It even comes with all the key features necessary to host any type of webinar excellently.
 It is also user-friendly for both hosts and participants.

 - Schedule webinar for up to 50,000 attendees in under a minute